 Regardless of what a few witty friends might chime in here, it wasn’t to get rid of me but rather to eventually move and settle somewhere that I could live a better life.
 That stuck with me, and although I’m now back home in England, the sentiment remains.

-A grand total of 2 days later and I was on a flight to Sunshine Coast for a road trip with Sabine & Nicole.
+And so I headed back out backpacking Noosa Heads.
+Two days later, I was on a flight to Sunshine Coast for a road trip with Sabine & Nicole.
 The 3 of us cooped up in the back of the spaceship.
-This was the trip that did the trick, and is one of my highlights from that trip to Australia.
+It did the trick and is why backpacking Noosa Heads is one of my highlights from that trip to Australia.

-It begins with pick up from a weird little arboretum en route to Noosa.
-I spent a fair bit of time wandering around taking pictures and getting a bit lost before my lift arrived.
-Now I’m no expert in how Aussies run their show, but it turns out that this spot in particular doesn’t allow nukes.
+Anyhow, my time backpacking in Noosa began with the girls picking me up at a weird little arboretum on the way there.
+I spent a fair bit of time wandering around, taking some pictures and getting lost before my lift arrived.
+Now I’m no expert in how Aussies run their show, but it turns out that this spot, in particular, doesn’t allow nukes.
 Fair enough.

-I did however, manage to finally capture a few shots of pelicans which had eluded me since I first spotted them in Werribee, but since cameras and water-sports don’t mix too well I missed that opportunity.
+I managed to finally capture a few shots of pelicans which had eluded me since I first spotted them in Werribee, but since cameras and water sports don’t mix too well I missed that first opportunity.

 Noosa itself is a small place north of Brisbane.
 It’s clean, peaceful, and has plenty of spots to camp, chill, sunbathe, or otherwise do whatever you like.
 After parking up we set about finding something edible.

-I can’t recall the name of the place we finally decided to eat, but I can remember having a pretty shit hot pasta dish and a glass of red to wash it down.
-Living the high backpacker life.
+I can’t recall the name of the place we finally decided to eat, but I can remember having a great pasta dish and a glass of red to wash it down.
+Living the backpacking high life.

 Then we get to go shopping.
-I’ve never known 2 girls that love shopping so much, but even shopping can be a laugh.
+I’ve never known two ladies that love shopping so much, but even shopping can be a laugh.
 Fast forward a couple of hours and we spent the rest of the night in a bar enjoying a few drinks and dancing like fools.
 That’s a pretty good way to take your mind off anything.

-Then comes the day at the beach.
+We spent the next day at the beach.
 It’s pretty standard really, you do beachy things, become lobster red and get more drinks.
-However, in Noosa it’s slightly different in that it’s hella relaxing.
-It’d be great if I could pinpoint why, but the atmosphere is different to that of say, Bondai or Mindil.
+However, in Noosa, it’s slightly different in that it’s hella relaxing.
+It’d be great if I could pinpoint why, but the atmosphere is different to that of say, Bondi or Mindil.
+Backpacking at Noosa Heads just had a slower pace, a welcome one.

 And then things get super-backpacker.
 Unlike most places in the UK, almost every beach in Australia has showering facilities.
 Spaceships don’t have showering facilities.
 2+2=showers!
 But it doesn’t stop there.